Philadelphia Futures has produced significant and measurable results that have made our approach a model for organizations nationwide.

 - The Sponsor-A-Scholar direct service program was launched in 1989.

-- Annually, nearly 600 low-income, first-generation-to-college high school and college students are served through Philadelphia Futures' Sponsor-A-Scholar and College Connection Programs.
+- Annually, more than 500 low-income, first-generation-to-college high school and college students are served through Philadelphia Futures' Sponsor-A-Scholar and College Connection Programs.

 - Over the last 25 years, 98% of Sponsor-A-Scholar students have matriculated to college.

-- The Class of 2011 has a four-year college graduation rate of 43% and a potential six-year graduation rate of 70%.
+- The Class of 2013 has a four-year college graduation rate of 60% and a projected six-year graduation rate of 75%.

 - 83% of students who matriculated at a Philadelphia Futures partner college have graduated or are still enrolled in school working towards their degree.